dxknight/chronos/README.md

 # Motivation

-There are a number of Emacs packages that provide timer functionality, but I could not find one that showed multiple simultaneous countdown and countup timers.
+There are a number of Emacs packages that provide timer functionality, such as job tracking, alarms or a countdown timer in the mode line.
+However, I wanted one that showed multiple simultaneous countdown and countup timers in a specific buffer.

 Possible use cases include:

-* Cooking timers (actually, what I use it most often for).
+* Cooking timers (what I use it for most often).
 * Presentation timers (when to start wrapping up, when to start questions etc.).
 * Timing how long something takes (on a scale of seconds to hours).